soumyaritu/EchoRxAIMediAssistant/README.md

 ## 💡 The Solution

-We solve this by turning a standard smartphone into an expert, on-call pharmacist.
+We solve this by turning a standard smartphone into an intelligent medicine guidance assistant

 With EchoRx, users simply point their phone at a medicine bottle.
 Powered by the Google Agent Development Kit (ADK) and Gemini 2.5 Flash, the app: